Construction & Building Trades N.e.c.

 What could I earn?

-Salaries for this occupation tend to start at £30,000 per annum and can progress up to £31,000 per annum.
+Salaries for this occupation tend to be around £0 per annum

 Is it in growth or decline?